-The M.A.R. degree program offers three tracks: Lay Professional, Deacon Candidacy in the United Methodist Church, and Academic Studies.
+The M.A.R. degree program offers three tracks which include: Lay Professional, Deacon Candidacy in the United Methodist Church, and Academic Studies.
+In addition to the specific criteria for admission into a seminary academic program, admission to the academic track of the M.A.R. requires an interview with the M.A.R. subcommittee and the submission of a research paper.